kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 * Standardize how to describe available resources.
 Only allocated resources are visible through the APIs defined below.
-How to describe available resources is driver specific because it depends on the kind of resource which attributes might be relevant.
+How to advertise available resources is driver specific because it depends on the kind of resource which attributes might be relevant.
 Drivers should use and document their individual approach for this (for example, defining a CRD and publishing through that).